Search

 What is a fixed annuity?

-A fixed annuity is a financial product that guarantees a specific rate of return—for example, 2%—and provides an income stream in retirement.
+A fixed annuity is a financial product that guarantees a fixed interest rate for a specified period of time—for example, 2%—and provides an income stream in retirement.
 With a fixed interest rate, you know in advance how much your annuity will grow and how much income it will pay out.
 That predictability helps some people feel more comfortable about the stability of their retirement plans.

 gold line

-A fixed annuity offers four key features: income in retirement, a fixed rate of return, tax-deferred growth and potential to pass money on to your heirs.
+A fixed annuity offers four key features: income in retirement, a fixed interest rate for a specific length of time, tax-deferred growth and potential to pass money on to your heirs.

 1. Income in retirement